mostlybob/hugo-plus/docs/parameters.md

 		software, people, rest
 	* continue_message - Customize the message after the summary to invite users to the full post.
 Ex: "Continue Reading" or "Read full story"
-	* componentcomments - Enable/Disable the comments section for this post
+	* components.comments - Enable/Disable the comments section for this post
-	* component.carousel - Shows a carousel defined within the content or section.
+	* components.carousel - Shows a carousel defined within the content or section.
 			See [Carousel's Parameters](carousel.md)
-	* component.jumbotron - Shows a jumbotron defined within the content or section.
+	* components.jumbotron - Shows a jumbotron defined within the content or section.
 			See [Jumbotron's Parameters](jumbotron.md)

 # Author Parameters
 Defined within the `content/author/<author-name>.md` file's front matter.